learnk8s/learnk8s.io/_blog/scaling-dot-net-core-microservices/index.md

 Kubernetes provides and abstraction on top of the cloud providers.
 We don't have to understand how to do all the buts under the hood, all we need to understand is how to manage Kubernetes.

-So lets setup our first AKS cluster
+So lets setup our first AKS cluster.

+To do this, you need to have access to the `azure-cli`, [click here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to find relevant documentation to install locally.
+Alternatively, you can use the azure client via the [Azure Portal](https://portal.azure.com).

 ```bash
 TODO: Azure client setup